HEAT PUMP

 The principle is simple For example, the heat pump has a power consumption of 2.2 kW, as in the Yutaki Combi S 11 kW.

-2500 hours at over 800m altitude to provide heating and domestic hot water.
+2500 hours at more than 800m altitude to ensure heating and hot water.

-2000 hours at less than 800m altitude for heating alone.
+2000 hours at less than 800m of altitude to ensure the heating alone.

-And finally, 2300 hours also at less than 800m altitude to provide heating and domestic hot water.
+And finally 2300 hours also at less than 800m of altitude to ensure the heating and the domestic hot water.

-So all we need to do is multiply the power input in kW by the average operating hours in Hours.
+So we just need to multiply the power input in kW by the average operating hours in Hours.

-If we live at an altitude of less than 800m and the heat pump provides both heating and hot water, then: 2.2kW x 2300hours = 5060KWh (Kilowatt-hours) will be our heat pump's electricity consumption.
-This example is valid for underfloor heating, as we have considered the power consumption at 35°C water outlet, as indicated on the above data sheet.
+If we live at less than 800m altitude and the heat pump provides heating and hot water then: 2.2kW x 2300 hours = 5060KWh (Kilowatt hours) will be the electrical consumption of our heat pump.
+This example is valid for underfloor heating since we have considered the power absorbed at 35°C water outlet as indicated on the sheet above.

 Let's say that the price of the kWh is 16cts €: your bill will be around 810€ per year, or 68€ per month.